 FAQs

-Here are some answers to frequently asked questions about taking the LSAT in 2020-2021.
+Here are some answers to frequently asked questions about taking the LSAT in 2022-2023.

-How Much Does it Cost to Take the LSAT?
+How Much Does It Cost to Take the LSAT?

-The LSAT is your entry point into law school.
-The test itself costs $200 for registration.
 You will also need to buy a subscription with the Credential Assembly Service (CAS) through the Law School Admissions Council (LSAC).
 This costs $195 (for two submissions) and is how your LSAT test score is sent to the law schools to which you are applying.
-You will also need to pay $45 for a Law School Report, one for each school.

 Where to Take the LSAT

-The LSAT is offered in specific testing locations throughout the United States.
-For 2020-2021, LSAC has provided a remote option called LSAT-Flex to accommodate social distancing and restrictions mandated due to the COVID-19 pandemic.
-LSAT-Flex is offered monthly and provides virtual proctoring for students who want to take the exam remotely.
+The LSAT was offered in specific testing locations throughout the United States.
+Since 2020, LSAC has provided a remote option called LSAT-Flex to accommodate social distancing and restrictions mandated due to the COVID-19 pandemic.

-How Often is the LSAT Offered?
+How Often Is the LSAT Offered?

-The LSAT is offered once a month, with registration deadlines 10 days prior to the testing date.
-Once registered, you will take the LSAT on your assigned test date, usually starting at 8:30 am.
-The test takes three and a half hours.
-Regardless of the date on which you took your test, you will receive your LSAT score along with everyone else who took it in the same month, usually within the first week of the following month.
+Regardless of the date on which you took your test, you will receive your LSAT score along with everyone else who took it in the same month, usually within the last week of the month.

-How Long Does it Take to Get LSAT Scores Back?
+How Long Does It Take To Get LSAT Scores Back?

 LSAT score delivery is estimated by LSAC and usually listed next to your test date.
 LSAC estimates that you will receive your LSAT score within 3-4 weeks of your test date.
 You will receive your LSAT test date by email.
 If you’ve already arranged for your Credential Assembly Service (CAS), this score will be submitted with your other relevant academic records and recommendations to the law schools of your choice.